 It’s not as if you can say to yourself, “Okay.
 Now I’m going to grieve the loss of my marriage.
 Then I’ll be done.
 Forever.”
 Human beings just don’t operate that way!

 No matter what you do, or how hard you try, you’re going to go back and forth with yourself.
 Some days you’ll feel better.
 Other days, you’ll feel like all you’ve been doing is spitting in the wind.

 Don’t give up.

-You didn’t get to where you are in one day.
-You’re not going to get to where you want to be in one day either.
+You didn’t get to where you are today in just one day.
+You’re not going to get to where you want to go in just one day either.

 Letting go is a process.
 It takes time.
 But you can do it.
 Your heart will heal.
 You will go on.
 When you do, you will open yourself up to loving and finding love again.

 Letting go isn’t the only thing you have to do after divorce.
 Click the button below to get your FREE Post-Divorce Checklist and discover the 21 things you need to do after your divorce is final!